Postdoctoral Research Fellows

 Coastal Risks and Sea-Level Rise Research Group

-With joining the CRSLR research group in 2010, Barbara has been extending her expertise and research interests into social-ecological systems analysis, exposure analysis and sustainability research with a focus on coastal regions and the coastal zone, including impacts of sea-level rise.
-She employs GIS-based modelling and analysis techniques as well as methods of participatory knowledge production and modelling, currently working in Europe (Baltic Sea region), Australia and on global scales.
-In recent projects, Barbara studied the exposure of coastal population to impacts of climate change (i.e. sea-level rise) and explored the impacts of sea-level rise on maritime boundaries.
+Barbara has expertise in social-ecological systems analysis, exposure analysis and sustainability research with respect to coastal regions and the coastal zone, including impacts of sea-level rise.
+She combines GIS-based modelling and analysis techniques and social science research methods.
+In recent projects, Barbara studied the exposure of coastal population to impacts of climate change (i.e. sea-level rise) and explored the effects of sea-level rise on maritime boundaries.

 In her current project on “Coastal Sustainability and Governance” Barbara aims at developing an analytical framework to assess and compare coastal regions in terms of sustainability and governance.
 The project is funded by the Cluster of Excellence “The Future Ocean” and linked to the Cluster’s research topic area R01 Our common Future Ocean.